 In 2019, the powerhouse that is Google made mobile first indexing its default.
 This means your mobile website and content will be indexed above your other sites, so basically, your Google ranking and organic site traffic are hugely dependent on being mobile first.

 3. Customers are in the driving seat

 Customers demand seamless interactions, regardless of the platform.
 In this fast-paced world, they’ll drop off at the first sign of poor page speeds and/or clunky user interfaces.
 They’ll grow frustrated if they can’t find the product information they need, and if the content lacks personalization or relevance, they won’t think twice about going somewhere else.

 Basically, customers are on the go and want information and access to products and services fast.
-So fast in fact, Google even attributed a 1 second delay in mobile page load to a fall in conversion of up to 20%!
+So fast, in fact, Google even attributed a 1-second delay in mobile page load to a fall in conversion of up to 20%!

-Cue the need for mobile to a priority and for it to be functioning exactly as your customers need it be.
+Cue the need for mobile to a priority and for it to be functioning exactly as your customers need it to be.

 How to make mobile first a reality

 In the simplest instance, to implement mobile first experiences you need to shift the mindset in your business to actually being mobile first.
 That way everything that’s implemented therein actually delivers on that promise.